-Pay attention when you walk through Nantes Island, as you’ll come up with some things curious like this tree to play basketball.
-Take a good look at the buildings and discover new architecture of Nantes, visit art galleries, cranes and on the way to the Bananas Hangar and Daniel Buren’s rings and Patrick Bouchain.
+Pay attention when you walk through Nantes Island, as there will be some curious things like a tree that is used to play basketball.
+Take a good look at the buildings and discover the new architecture of Nantes, visit art galleries, look at the cranes on the way to the Bananas Hangar, Daniel Buren’s rings, and Patrick Bouchain.

 The Hangar Bananas (HAB Galerie)

-The Hangar 21 plus known as Hangar bananes was built in the mid-20th century to store shipments coming from Africa with bananas and pineapples.
+The Hangar 21, known as Hangar Bananes, was built in the mid-20th century to store shipments coming from Africa with bananas and pineapples.

-In 2007 it was rehabilitated as a place for exhibitions and in its surroundings grew a leisure area with bars and restaurants, which is full of life on weekends .
+In 2007, it was rehabilitated as a place for exhibitions and in its surroundings, there grew a leisure area with bars and restaurants, which is full of life on the weekends.

-Throughout the year you’re going to find different exhibitions, in summer especially, you will find exhibitions by internationally renowned artists.
+Throughout the year, you’re going to find different exhibitions.
+In the summer especially, you will find exhibitions by internationally renowned artists.

-It’s definitely a ideal place to spend a Friday or Saturday afternoon and have a drink at some of the surrounding bars.
+It’s definitely an ideal place to spend a Friday or Saturday afternoon and have a drink at one of the surrounding bars.

 LU: Lieu Unique.
 The old biscuit factory

-Since 2000 this space has been rehabilitated and transformed into a unique place.
-Here you will find the ideal place to blow up your creativity.
-There are spaces dedicated to different activities, a bar, a restaurant, a bookstore, a hammam and a nursery and of course a dedicated venue for shows.
+Since 2000, this space has been rehabilitated and transformed into a unique place.
+Here, you will find the ideal place to blow up with creativity.
+There are spaces dedicated to different activities, a bar, a restaurant, a bookstore, a hammam and a nursery and, of course, a dedicated venue for shows.

-Shows change during the year, you can find live music, theater, dj’s.
-The price of tickets varies depending on the show, sometimes it is free and sometimes not, our recommendation is that you look on its website. http://www.lelieuunique.com/
+Shows change during the year.
+You can find live music, theater, and dj’s.
+The price of tickets varies depending on the show, sometimes it is free and sometimes not, our recommendation is that you look on its website. https://www.lelieuunique.com/

 The Tower of Brittany

-For me the ugliest building in Nantes city center, but it has great views of the City.
+For me this is the ugliest building in Nantes’ city center, but it has great views of the city.

-It was built in the 70s, has a height of 144 meters and on the 32nd floor there is a panoramic terrace with 360 degree views of the city and a bar called “Le Nid” that you definitely have to visit in Nantes.
+It was built in the 70s, has a height of 144 meters and on the 32nd floor, there is a panoramic terrace with a 360-degree view of the city and a bar called “Le Nid” that you definitely have to visit in Nantes.